The Masque of Mandragora

 But let's go a bit further.
 Louis Marks's script is quite good: a simple tale pitting learning against superstition.
 It~'s more than just another alien invasion; what's at stake is humanity's capacity for knowledge; as the Doctor says, its "sense of purpose".
 The historical setting becomes a battleground as the dawn of the Renaissance is compromised by the forces of Mandragora.
 The subplot concerning Count Federico is a nice parallel.
 He's a lesser version of Mandragora, a microcosm as it were; as Guiliano attests, under his uncle's rule "all attempt at learning would be suppressed".
 The two storylines travel neatly alongside each other, making sure a good pace is maintained.
 The Count being dispatched at the end of part three, thus devoting the final episode solely to defeating Mandragora, is a sensible move that doesn't slow things down.

 Paradoxically, there are slow individual moments which bring out the one real weakness in this story: Rodney Bennett's direction.
 It's competent enough, but there are quite a few static, talky moments that make for glitches in an otherwise smoothly running adventure.
 There's Heironymous talking to the Mandragora Helix for example, and also the Brethren leader conversing with his priest in the final episode.
-Indeed this latter scene is rather dull; the camera cuts back and forth between the two men like a tennis match.
+Indeed this latter scene is rather dull; the camera simply cuts back and forth between the two men statically for what seems like ages.
 There's not much camera movement at other points - once again, primarily talking scenes - and the sword fight between Guiliano and the Count's guards is rather awkward.
 All those men being unable take the Duke down is difficult to swallow.

 But thanks to the aforementioned assets - costumes, location scenery and above all atmosphere - the faults in the direction don't stand out as much as they normally would.
 I'll concentrate a bit more on the atmosphere; Hinchcliffe and Holmes were always out to make viewers feel uneasy when watching Doctor Who, whether to unnerve us slightly or just scare us outright.
 The Brethren masks are freakish; the scenes in the dungeon as Marco is tortured are unsettling, the unseen and implied being far more disturbing, which also applies to the unease that prevails during the masque.
 Marco's comments that the Brethren are hiding "in the shadows" of the city are convincingly disconcerting.
 The hooded figures are off-screen, but we know they're lurking about.
 But Hinchcliffe and Holmes do allow a sudden, in-your-face shock moment when the Brethren attack the revellers; black robed, goat-headed figures are always a guaranteed fright!